Ashb87/Alkaline-Ms-Project-one/README.md

 **1. I want the site to be attractive, responsive and easy to navigate for the user.**

-- To get feedback on the visual aspect of the site it has been shared with many friends and family and also other students of code institute via the slack portal, the feedback has been very positive.
-The choice of colors has been
+- To get feedback on the visual aspect of the site it has been shared with many friends and family and also other students of code institute via the slack portal.
+The feedback on the visual aspect has been really good, with the choice of colors, particulary on the pages where two colors fade in to each other, receiving very positive reviews.
 - I have tested the site on many differnet screen sizes, including, Iphone Xr, Ipad mini, Samsung Galaxy tablet, Macbook air and IMac desktop.
   The site responds well to the different screen sizes and the layout adapts as intended.
 This is mostly down the bootsrap grid system used when creating the structure of the website in HTML5.